AgrimGupta04/tweet-sentiment-assignment/Readme.md

 - Use few-shot prompts with diverse examples.
 - If resources allow, fine-tune the model on airline specific tweets for domain adaptation.

+## Conclusion

+In this project, we compared two different approaches to sentiment classification:

+- **DistilBERT (fine tuned specialist)** – Achieved strong results (~75% accuracy).
+Since it is specifically fine tuned on sentiment tasks (SST-2 dataset), it consistently provided reliable predictions.

+- **FLAN-T5 (general purpose instruction model)** – Performance was lower (~40% accuracy), as expected.
+Unlike DistilBERT, FLAN is not fine tuned for sentiment classification.
+Rather, it is an instruction following model that can fit a large range of NLP tasks with different prompts.

+🔑 **Key Insight:**
+- DistilBERT is like a **specialist**: very accurate when applied to the exact task it was trained for.
+- FLAN-T5 is like a **generalist**: it can handle many tasks (Q&A, summarization, reasoning) without fine tuning, but at the cost of lower accuracy on narrow tasks like sentiment classification.

+This comparison highlights a tradeoff in modern NLP:
+- Use **fine tuned models** when you need the highest accuracy for a specific task.
+- Use **instruction tuned models** (like FLAN or GPT) when you need flexibility across tasks or don’t have task-specific fine-tuned models available.

+## Resource Constraints & Compromises

+- **No Fine Tuning:**
+  Due to limited compute, we did not fine tune models like DistilBERT or FLAN T5 on the tweet dataset.
+Instead, we directly used pretrained versions.
+Fine tuning would likely have improved accuracy, especially for FLAN T5.

+- **Small Sample Size for Evaluation:**
+  Instead of evaluating on the full dataset, we tested on a **smaller subset** (e.g. 200 samples) to reduce runtime and memory usage.

+- **CPU-only Execution:**
+  Models were run on CPU instead of GPU, which made generation slower and limited experimentation with larger models.

+- **Limited Model Choice:**
+  We used **DistilBERT (sentiment finetuned)** and **FLAN-T5-small**.
+Larger models (e.g., BERT-large, FLAN-T5-large) could give better accuracy but were too heavy for local execution.

+- **Prompt-Based Evaluation Only:**
+  For FLAN-T5, we relied solely on **prompt engineering** instead of training.
+This limited performance since the model is not specialized for sentiment classification.